AI Keyboard vs Traditional Keyboard – What's the Difference?

 As AI keyboards become more powerful, privacy approaches are evolving:

-For users wondering if they should make the switch, the question might soon be not whether to adopt AI keyboard technology, but which AI keyboard best fits their specific needs.
+For users wondering if they should make the switch in 2026, the question really isn't whether to adopt AI keyboard technology anymore, but which AI keyboard best fits your specific needs and workflow.

 Conclusion: Which Keyboard Is Right for You?